 For many years, computers controlled by voice seemed like science fiction and were only seen in movies.
-Now, however, Apple have released a number of features that use voice recognition including Siri and Dictation.
+However, Apple has released several features that use voice recognition, including Siri and Dictation.
 Many Mac users are familiar with these features and use them regularly.
-The dictation feature converts spoken words into text, while Siri is an assistant that listens to spoken requests and can compose short messages and emails.

 Table of Contents:

-- List of quick tips how to solve Dictation problems
+- List of quick tips on how to solve Dictation problems

 - Basic solutions for Dictation issues